goncalo-oliveira/channels/README.md

 ## Adapters and Buffers

-Although raw data handling in the adapters can be done with `Byte[]`, it is recommended to use an `IByteBuffer` instance instead, particularly for reading data.
+Although raw data handling in the adapters can be done with `Byte[]`, it is recommended to use a `IByteBuffer` instance instead, particularly for reading data.
 You can read more about it [here](src/buffers/README.md).

 ## Service Scope